citizenfx/fivem-docs/content/docs/developers/sandbox.md

 load() -- Not blocked
 ```

-## Debug Namespace Restrictions

-The `debug` namespace is sandboxed on the server to prevent unauthorized access to the Lua environment.
-Please refer to the FiveM natives and APIs documentation for debugging capabilities.

 ## Permission System
 {{% alert theme="warning" %}}
 Enabling resource modifications or filesystem permissions can be dangerous if misused.
 Only enable these for resources you trust completely and understand their modifications.